October 14, 2021

 [Notice: The Critical Threats Project frequently cites sources from foreign domains.
 All such links are identified with an asterisk (*) for the reader’s awareness.]

-The Salafi-jihadi movement, which includes al Qaeda and the Islamic State, is active across Northern, Eastern, and Western Africa and is expanding and deepening its presence on the continent (Figure 1).
+The Salafi-jihadi movement, which includes al Qaeda and the Islamic State, is active across northern, eastern, and western Africa and is expanding and deepening its presence on the continent.
 This movement, like any insurgency, draws strength from access to vulnerable and aggrieved populations.
 Converging trends, including failing states and regional instability, are creating favorable conditions for the Salafi-jihadi movement’s expansion.
-Meanwhile, counterterrorism pressure relies on the continued efforts of international coalitions, support for which is eroding, and on states and local authorities that have demonstrated an inability to govern effectively.
+Meanwhile, counterterrorism pressure relies on the continued efforts of international coalitions—support for which is eroding—and on states and local authorities that have demonstrated an inability to govern effectively.
 The Taliban’s takeover of Afghanistan in August 2021 is a watershed moment for the global Salafi-jihadi movement that reaffirms the strategies of African al Qaeda affiliates and may energize ongoing insurgencies.

 West Africa.
 The Salafi-jihadi movement has spread rapidly in West Africa by exploiting ethnic grievances and state weaknesses that include human rights abuses, corruption, and ineffectiveness.
 An al Qaeda affiliate co-opted the 2012 Tuareg rebellion in Mali and has continued to expand southward through the Sahel region into central Mali and the peripheries of Burkina Faso.
 An Islamic State–linked group is active in the same area, particularly western Niger and parts of Burkina Faso.

-Sahel groups have not yet plotted attacks outside West Africa but have sought to drive Western security and economic presence out of the region while building lucrative smuggling and kidnapping-for-ransom enterprises.
+Sahel groups have not yet plotted attacks outside West Africa but have sought to drive foreign security and economic presence out of the region while building lucrative smuggling and kidnapping-for-ransom enterprises.
 An al Qaeda–linked group in Mali is infiltrating governance structures, advancing an overarching Salafi-jihadi objective, and expanding into Gulf of Guinea countries.
 West Africa has become an area of focus for transnational Salafi-jihadi organizations, with rival jihadists now fighting for dominance in the Sahel.
-Meanwhile, political instability, particularly in Mali, threatens local and international counterterrorism efforts.
+Meanwhile, political instability, particularly in Burkina Faso, Chad, and Mali, threatens local and international counterterrorism efforts.

 The Islamic State’s largest African affiliate is based in northwest Nigeria—Africa’s most populous country—and conducts frequent attacks into neighboring Cameroon, Chad, and Niger.
-Boko Haram and an al Qaeda–linked splinter group are also active in this region.
-The death of Boko Haram’s longtime leader in May 2021 is weakening the group and benefiting the Islamic State’s Nigerian branch.
+Boko Haram remnants and an al Qaeda–linked splinter group are also active in Nigeria.
+Non-jihadist armed groups have proliferated across northern Nigeria, feeding instability that also benefits Salafi-jihadi groups.

-The Islamic State has also penetrated the region.
-Islamic State branches are now active in northern Somalia, eastern Democratic Republic of the Congo, and northern Mozambique, bordering Tanzania.
-The insurgency caused French company Total to shutter a multibillion-dollar natural gas project in northern Mozambique that was the continent’s largest private investment.
-The Islamic State foothold in Mozambique also marks the Salafi-jihadi movement’s expansion into southern Africa.
+The Islamic State has also penetrated eastern Africa.
+Islamic State branches are now active in northern Somalia, eastern Democratic Republic of the Congo (DRC), and northern Mozambique, bordering Tanzania.
+The DRC-based group began a campaign of bombings in Uganda in October 2021.
+The Islamic State foothold in Mozambique marks the Salafi-jihadi movement’s expansion into southern Africa.

 North Africa.
 Salafi-jihadi groups in North Africa are at a low point, but the fragility and grievances that led to their rise remain.
 The Arab Spring uprisings and subsequent security vacuums allowed Salafi-jihadi groups to organize and forge ties with desperate and coerced populations.
 The Islamic State’s rise brought a peak in Salafi-jihadi activity in North Africa, particularly from its branches in Libya and Egypt’s Sinai Peninsula.
 Counterterrorism pressure has weakened Salafi-jihadi groups across North Africa in the past five years.